 Vans Custom Culture was created to inspire and empower high school students to embrace their creativity through art and design and to bring attention to diminishing arts education budgets.
 Vans believes everyone should be empowered to express themselves creatively and should be given the tools to do so.

 Custom Culture is a national high school customization competition using blank Vans shoes to be customized around specific themes.
 Once your school's designs are completed, they go through a judging process to narrow down our top 50 entries.
 Then, it's up to your school and classmates to garner votes from the public to help us choose our top 5.
 One school will be chosen as the Grand Prize Winner, receiving $75,000 for their art program!

 Join the conversation now using #vanscustomculture

 Registration is now an application, where all public and private high schools will be allowed to register.
-Vans will select 500 schools to advance to the design portion.
+Vans will select schools to compete in the contest (not all regisrations will be accepted).

-In addition to designing their shoes, schools will also be submitting an Impact Document reflecting how their school would be impacted by winning $75,000 for their art program
+In addition to designing their shoes, selected schools will also be submitting an Impact Document reflecting how their school, its students and the community would be impacted by winning $75,000 for their art program

-Our Grand Prize school will receive a visit from Vans for a lunch time party with food, drinks, giveaways, and more!
+Our Grand Prize school will receive a visit from Vans for a lunch time party with food, drinks, games, and more!

-Vans has increased the prizes this year!
+Vans has increased the donation this year!
 The Grand Prize school will receive $75,000 towards their art program.
 Four Runner Up schools will receive $10,000 for their art program